This guide points to useful resources for learning remotely that are available to UIndy students.

 - Explore the Google Workspace Tech Guides

-Google Hangouts is an online messaging tool providing a means to converse in real time.
+Google Chat is an online messaging tool providing a means to converse in real time.

 Meet with video conferencing tools

-UIndy has two video conferencing options available, Google Hangouts Meet and Zoom.
+UIndy has two video conferencing options available, Google Meet and Zoom.

-Students who want to host a video call are encouraged to use Google Hangouts Meet.
-Hangouts Meet uses your existing UIndy account and thus is easier to set up.
+Students who want to host a video call are encouraged to use Google Meet.
+Meet uses your existing UIndy account and thus is easier to set up.

-Google Hangouts Meet is a video conferencing app available for scheduled or impromptu video and/or phone calls.
-Hangouts Meet may be accessed on your computer, mobile phone, or tablet.
+Google Meet is a video conferencing app available for scheduled or impromptu video and/or phone calls.
+Meet may be accessed on your computer, mobile phone, or tablet.

 Zoom is an online meeting and synchronous learning platform that provides video and web conferencing services.
 Zoom may be accessed on your computer, mobile phone, or tablet.